wangben85/python_in_shure/README.md

 # python_in_shure
 This repository contains some python scripts used during my work in Shure

+adx5_python:
+It is used for test Axient Digital ADX5 receiver

 bhtx_python:
 It is used for test Axient Digital Transmitter